VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 # 18\.
 What about our liability to you? {#18.-what-about-our-liability-to-you?}

-1. If the Safe{Wallet} App or Services are provided to the User free of charge (please note, in this context, that any service, network, and/or transaction fees may be charged by third parties via the Blockchain and not necessarily by us), Safe Labs shall be liable only in cases of intent, gross negligence, or if Safe Labs has fraudulently concealed a possible material or legal defect of the Safe{Wallet} App or Services.
+1. If the Aureus Safe App or Services are provided to the User free of charge (please note, in this context, that any service, network, and/or transaction fees may be charged by third parties via the Blockchain and not necessarily by us), Aureus Safe shall be liable only in cases of intent, gross negligence, or if Aureus Safe has fraudulently concealed a possible material or legal defect of the Aureus Safe App or Services.
-2. If the Safe{Wallet} App or Services are not provided to the User free of charge, Safe Labs shall be liable only (i) in cases pursuant to Clause 18.1 as well as (ii) in cases of simple negligence for damages resulting from the breach of an essential contractual duty, a duty, the performance of which enables the proper execution of this Agreement in the first place and on the compliance of which the User regularly relies and may rely, whereby Safe Labs’ liability shall be limited to the compensation of the foreseeable, typically occurring damage.
-The Parties agree that the typical foreseeable damage equals the sum of the annual Fees paid or agreed to be paid by the User to Safe Labs during the course of the calendar year in which the event giving rise to the damage claim occurred.
+2. If the Aureus Safe App or Services are not provided to the User free of charge, Aureus Safe shall be liable only (i) in cases pursuant to Clause 18.1 as well as (ii) in cases of simple negligence for damages resulting from the breach of an essential contractual duty, a duty, the performance of which enables the proper execution of this Agreement in the first place and on the compliance of which the User regularly relies and may rely, whereby Aureus Safe’ liability shall be limited to the compensation of the foreseeable, typically occurring damage.
+The Parties agree that the typical foreseeable damage equals the sum of the annual Fees paid or agreed to be paid by the User to Aureus Safe during the course of the calendar year in which the event giving rise to the damage claim occurred.
 Liability in cases of simple negligence for damages resulting from the breach of a non-essential contractual duty are excluded.
-3. The limitations of liability according to Clause 18.1 and Clause 18.2 do not apply (i) to damages resulting from injury to life, body or health, (ii) insofar as Safe Labs has assumed a guarantee, (iii) to claims of the User according to the Product Liability Act and (iv) to claims of the User according to the applicable data protection law.
+3. The limitations of liability according to Clause 18.1 and Clause 18.2 do not apply (i) to damages resulting from injury to life, body or health, (ii) insofar as Aureus Safe has assumed a guarantee, (iii) to claims of the User according to the Product Liability Act and (iv) to claims of the User according to the applicable data protection law.
-4. The limitation of liability also applies to the personal liability of the organs, legal representatives, employees and vicarious agents of Safe Labs.
+4. The limitation of liability also applies to the personal liability of the organs, legal representatives, employees and vicarious agents of Aureus Safe.
-5. If the User suffers damages due to the loss of data, Safe Labs is not liable for this, insofar as the damage would have been avoided by a regular and complete backup of all relevant data by the User.
+5. If the User suffers damages due to the loss of data, Aureus Safe is not liable for this, insofar as the damage would have been avoided by a regular and complete backup of all relevant data by the User.
-6. Notwithstanding the limitations provided in Clause 18.1 and 18.3, in case of an event that prevents us from performing and whose elimination is not possible or cannot be economically expected of Safe Labs, we shall be exempt from our obligation to perform..
+6. Notwithstanding the limitations provided in Clause 18.1 and 18.3, in case of an event that prevents us from performing and whose elimination is not possible or cannot be economically expected of Aureus Safe, we shall be exempt from our obligation to perform..

 # 19\.
 What about viruses, bugs and security vulnerabilities? {#19.-what-about-viruses,-bugs-and-security-vulnerabilities?}

 1. We endeavor to provide our Service free from material bugs, security vulnerabilities or viruses.

 2. You are responsible for configuring your information technology and computer programmes to access our Services and to use your own virus protection software.
-Insofar as the use of the Services, in particular the use of a Safe{Wallet} App demands certain device or system requirements, compliance with these requirements is the sole responsibility of the User.
+Insofar as the use of the Services, in particular the use of a Aureus Safe App demands certain device or system requirements, compliance with these requirements is the sole responsibility of the User.

 3. If you become aware of any exploits, bugs or vulnerabilities, please inform bounty@safe.global.